quanterall/HaskellMaterials/basics/05-error-handling.md

 ##### Exercises (`fromX`)

-1. If we have a function `eitherDecode :: (FromJSON a) => ByteString -> Either String a` where the `Left` value is a string describing why a value cannot be decoded as `a`, and the `Right` value is a successfully decoded value, how can we best implement `readConfiguration` given the following code:
+1. If we have a function `eitherDecode :: (FromJSON a) => ByteString -> Either String a`[0][1] where the `Left` value is a string describing why a value cannot be decoded as `a`, and the `Right` value is a successfully decoded value, how can we best implement `readConfiguration` if we are supposed to throw a `JSONDecodingError` when our configuration cannot be decoded, but are not supposed to handle `IOException`s?:

 ```haskell
 data JSONDecodingError = JSONDecodingError !FilePath !String